CO-B9: Patient Enrolled in Hospice

 How to Resolve

-- Appeal incorrect denials If the payer maintains the denial for a clearly unrelated service despite proper modifier usage, file an appeal with supporting clinical documentation.
+- Appeal if GW modifier was used correctly If the claim was denied despite proper modifier usage, appeal with clinical documentation.

 Common RARC Pairings